 MATTHIEU VERDEIL is a film director, producer, and artistic project designer.
 He has directed artist portraits, including that of Abraham Poincheval, as well as historical documentaries (an educational series on World War II in 2020, Claude McKay in 2021, Varian Fry in 2023, among others).
 He created and coordinates the McKay Years: 100 Years Later (2023–2028).
 He is the director of A7production.

-Villa Albertine and the Alliance Française of Atlanta
+This event is hosted by Villa Albertine and the Alliance Française of Atlanta